 We’ve moved 8 times but now we’re ‘home’

 To say that Helen and Brian are experienced when it comes to moving house is something of an understatement.
-Since they met at work 10 years ago they have moved no fewer than eight times.
-They originally lived together in Largs on the west coast of Scotland, renting a couple of different properties before buying a house there, but a change of job for both of them meant a move south to Essex.
+Meeting at work 10 years ago, they have since moved no fewer than an eye-watering eight times.

 “We were in Essex for a year but rented while we were there and kept the house in Largs and rented that out,” Helen explains.
 It was while living in Essex that Helen fell pregnant and this prompted them to move back to the north to be closer to Helen’s family.
 Brian found a job in Aberdeen, and Helen left her job in Essex to go on maternity leave.